MicrosoftDocs/power-automate-docs/articles/enhance-business-process-flows-branching.md

 <a name="PreventInformation"></a>
 ## Prevent information disclosure
  Consider a business process flow with branches for processing a loan request at a bank, as shown below.
-The custom entities used in the stages are shown in parenthesis.
+The custom tables used in the stages are shown in parenthesis.

  ![Flow chart showing the steps in an example process to prevent information disclosure](media/example-car-sales-flow-chart-process-prevent-information-disclosure.png "Flow chart showing the steps in an example process to prevent information disclosure")